-Vaccinations and Precautions: Visit a travel health clinic for the necessary vaccinations and health advice at least a month before departure and ensure you take out comprehensive travel insurance which covers emergency medical evacuation.
-The WHO recommends the following vaccinations: tetanus and diphtheria; Hepatitis A and B; measles, mumps and rubella; polio; typhoid; varicella (chickenpox).
+Vaccinations and Precautions: The WHO recommends the following vaccinations: tetanus and diphtheria; Hepatitis A and B; measles, mumps and rubella; polio; typhoid; varicella (chickenpox).
 For those staying more than one month, the following are also recommended: Japanese encephalitis; meningitis; and tuberculosis.
 There is no rabies in Timor-Leste, but if you are bitten or scratched by an animal, seek medical attention.